When is the next House Price Index published?

 The UK HPI includes data from England, Scotland, Wales, and Northern Ireland, and is published on the second or third Wednesday of each month (with Northern Ireland figures and data updated each quarter).
 However, there are occasions such as months including public holidays and the end of the financial year where the data is published on the fourth Wednesday or an alternative day.

-What is the house price index release schedule?
+What is the House Price Index release schedule?

 See below for the UK House Price Index (HPI) publication dates in 2025: